Once you have your team in place, here are a few general tips to make sure the collaborative process runs smoothly:

 - When conflicts arise, take a positive approach.
 Avoid confrontation and blame.
 Keep your focus on the issues.

-For more information on workplace topics, please see the links on the next page.
+For more information on workplace topics, please see the links below.